arommers/CPP_Modules/00/ex02/README.md

 ### Reverse Engineering

 To construct our Account.cpp file we use the log file to keep track of when what specific function is called.
-The tests.cpp file roughly tells us how are instances of account classes are initialized and altered.
+The tests.cpp file roughly tells us how the instances of account classes are initialized and altered.
 The lines of output in the log file are either constructors/destructors, withdrawals/deposits or display functions.
 The trick is to write the function definitions in such a way, that our output matches the log file exaclty(not including the timestamp).

 <div align=center>
   <img src="https://i.imgur.com/7RodFpK.png">